DataDog/hiring-engineers/answers.md

 Level 1 - Collecting your Data
   -Bonus question: In your own words, what is the Agent?
+    -The Agent is exactly that, an agent, in which the software gathers information on my behalf so that I can better assess and utilize my monitoring and performance data.

   -Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.